CIT2202/intro-to-php/xampp.md

 The following explains how to install XAMPP (Cross-platform(X), Apache(A),Mysql/MariaDB(M), PHP\(P\), Perl\(P\))

 Installing and getting up and running with XAMPP is easy but you need to make sure you download the correct version.
-I'm suggesting we use PHP version 7.3, and you need to **MAKE SURE YOU DOWNLOAD THE ZIP AND NOT THE .EXE**.
+You need to make sure you are using a PHP version that is 7 or greater e.g. at the time of writing the latest version is 8.1.6.
+This will be fine. **MAKE SURE YOU DOWNLOAD THE ZIP AND NOT THE .EXE**.

-Open a browser and go to https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/7.4.23/
+Open a browser and go to https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/8.1.6/

 Download *xampp-windows-x64-7.4.23-0-VC15.zip*.
 Unzip the resulting file into the **root** of your USB drive.
 It might take a bit of time.

 > What do I mean by the root of the USB?
 When you view the files on the USB there should be a folder called XAMPP.
 You shouldn't have to click into any other folders first.
 When you go into the XAMPP folder there should be a file called xampp-control.exe.
-So the following would be correct D:\xampp\control.exe, and this would be incorrect D:\xampp-portable-windows-x64-7.4.23-0-VC15\xampp\control.exe.
+So the following would be correct D:\xampp\control.exe, and this would be incorrect D:\xampp-portable-windows-x64-8.1.6-0-VC15\xampp\control.exe.

 * Navigate to this folder and click on xampp-control.exe.
 * You might need to select a language